The catalytic converter warning light ranks amongst the most misunderstood dashboard indicators that drivers encounter.

 How to Turn Off the Catalytic Converter Warning Light

 The warning light automatically extinguishes once you resolve the underlying problem and the system completes its diagnostic cycle.
-Simply clearing diagnostic codes without fixing the root cause results in the light returning, often within a few driving cycles.
+If you clear diagnostic codes without fixing the root cause, the light will usually return.
+This often happens within a few driving cycles.

 Professional diagnostic equipment can reset the system after repairs, but the light will reappear if problems persist.